MeganRoberts-dev/fit_horse/README.md

 ### Acknowledgements
 > [!IMPORTANT]
->  I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their excellent moduale teaching.
-> I would like to especially thank my fantastic Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his unwavering  support, encouragment and invaluable adivce throughout the enjoyable development of this project.
->Lastly would like to thank my brilliant Code Institue cohort facilitator, [Amy Richardson](https://code-institute-room.slack.com/team/U06CZC2JZTN) for her kind words and inspiration.
+> I would especially like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN), for his unwavering  support, encouragment and invaluable adivce throughout the enjoyable development of the project and my brilliant Code Institue cohort facilitator, [Amy Richardson](https://code-institute-room.slack.com/team/U06CZC2JZTN), for her kind words of inspiration and support when juggling ideas for the project.